andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/clarifying-swift-access-control-hint-swift-isnt-c-sharp.md

 #### Private and C#

-In C#, `private` members of a Type are &#8220;truly&#8221; private.
+In C#, `private` members of a Type are "truly&#8221; private.
 They are only visible _within that Type_.
 The member's visibility is limited to the curly braces enclosing the Type's implementation.
 That's it.
 No subclass can see `private` members.
 No other Types can see those members, no matter which file those Types are defined in. `Private` is private.

 <a name="private-and-swift" class="jump-target"></a>

 #### Private and Swift

 And then there's Swift. `Private` takes on _entirely different_ semantics in Swift, and herein lay my fundamental misunderstanding.
-It was obvious that I just didn't &#8220;get it&#8221; if you read through the [Nuances Article][1]. [sigh]
+It was obvious that I just didn't "get it&#8221; if you read through the [Nuances Article][1]. [sigh]

 In Swift, a `private` Type, or a `public`/`internal` Type's `private` _members_ are visible to _anything else_ defined within the same **file**.